Vacation Tips For Parents Travelling With Kids

 - Trip Cancellation and Trip Interruption Insurance: This insurance can protect you before you go and even during your trip.
 We’ll cover eligible non-refundable travel expenses like trip deposits and flight change fees, if an unexpected covered cause impacts your vacation

-Both Per Trip and Annual Insurance plans offer several benefits you may want for your vacation, such as:
+Both Single Trip and Annual Travel Insurance plans offer several benefits you may want for your vacation, such as:

 - Comprehensive medical emergency coverage of up to $5 million with no deductible required